 Will Fast Track Courses Help Me Earn A Degree Quickly?

-It is important that you can organize your educational tasks efficiently and meet deadlines precisely in order to make this option work best for you.
+You must organize your educational tasks efficiently and meet deadlines precisely in order to make this option work best for you.

 Benefits of Finishing a Bachelor’s in Two Years

-Adults heading back to college will discover that two-year bachelor’s programs are the most easily scheduled around work or life obligations.
 Degree completion students maximize their credit transfers, using their existing college credits to finish a bachelor’s that’s virtually required in many fields.
 Two-year bachelor’s graduates find new careers like sales engineer, software developer, financial advisor, airline pilot, operations manager, and secondary teacher suddenly opened.

 Unless you’ve chosen a technical job like chef or electrician, a bachelor’s degree will help get your foot in the door and better secure your position.
 Employers value higher education, so you’ll be less likely to get axed during the next recession.
-According to the College Board, this security translates into job and life satisfaction with 70 percent of bachelor’s grads reporting regular exercise.
-Bachelor’s-level jobs more frequently add economic perks like insurance, 401k retirement plans, vacation time, and bonuses.
-This builds even greater value atop the higher average starting salary for bachelor’s grads ($43,200) than associate grads ($35,100).
-Many folks attending two-year bachelor’s programs also simply want to expand their wealth of knowledge.

-Getting your bachelor of arts or science degree quickly from a regionally-accredited school also means you can move on to a graduate degree faster, like master’s degrees, law degrees, and even doctoral degrees (but not medical degrees).
-Some doctorate degrees allow student to jump right in, earning their master’s degrees along the way.
+Some doctorate degrees allow a student to jump right in, earning their master’s degrees along the way.
 A doctoral degree, and graduate degrees in general, are a whole other kettle of fish, though.
-Your master degree can make a difference, even if it’s not your final degree.
+Your master’s degree can make a difference, even if it’s not your final degree.

 Tips for Finding Credible Two-Year Bachelor’s Programs

-Research is essential to select the right two-year baccalaureate and avoid falling for money-wasting scams.
-Always prioritize regional accreditation because it means the college exceeds quality standards, is recognized for credit transfers, and gifts federal financial aid.
 The NCES reports that the enrollment of adults over age 24 hit 8.1 million in 2015, so look for colleges that attract higher percentages of nontraditional students than fresh-faced freshmen.
 Search helpful resources like the College Navigator for bachelor’s distance education by your major and budget limit.
-Review published rankings; for instance, Washington Monthly updates the “Best Colleges for Adult Learners” each September.
-Also check into two-year bachelor’s programs’ transfer credits policies, scheduling flexibility, cohort sizes, reputation, and prices.

-Can I Sit for Exams To Earn A 2 Year Bachelor Degree?
+Can I Sit for Exams To Earn A 2‑Year Bachelor Degree?

-The best way to earn credit without spending time in class is to sit for CLEP exams.
-These exams will evaluate your grasp of many core classes more than your grade point average.
-You can study for these exams independently and then pay a fee for the test itself.
 The fees associated with these exams are far less expensive than the price you would pay for the course itself.
 Choosing CLEP exams for credit will save you both time and money.
-You should take some time to review which credit you can obtain through CLEP exams so that you can plan your 2-year bachelor degree accordingly.
+You should take some time to review which credit you can obtain through CLEP exams so that you can plan your 2‑year bachelor’s degree accordingly.

 It is important to talk with the school you plan to attend to find out if they accept these exams for credit.
 Some schools provide their own exams for credit which can still save you time and money (which you can put forward to your graduate degree).